Exceptionally Large Fluctuations in Orientational Order: The Lessons of Large-Deviation Theory for Liquid Crystalline Systems: NEMATIC LIQUID CRYSTALLINE ORDER IN THE ISOTROPIC PHASE

-is similar to the conventional Landau form of the free energy
+is similar to the conventional Landau form of the free energy \cite{Gennes, chakrabarti2009, gramsbergen}

 frequently used to explain both why liquid crystals have a first-order isotropic/nematic phase transition, and how that transition preempts a potential critical endpoint for the isotropic phase.
 (We will revisit the differences between these two versions of the free energy in the discussion.)
-The new and interesting feature, as in the 2-$d$ situation, is how a logarithmic singularity controls the growth of the fluctuations.
+The more interesting feature, though, is how the growth of the larger order parameter fluctuations is controlled not just by the Landau free energy, but by a logarithmic singularity, much as it is in the 2-$d$ situation.

+We note, parenthetically, that the presence of these logarithmic singularities was also appreciated in the liquid-crystal free-energy calculations of Ilg and coworkers. \cite{Ilg2011, Ilg2012, Gupta2013, Luo2014} In fact, they used the same basic elements of interpolating between weakly and strongly ordered limits and of applying thermodynamic integration that we did.
+However, there are some noticeable differences between our respective calculations.
+We discuss these in Appendix C.